How to Use Gantt Charts for Software Development

 - Have a TODAY line to quickly see the project’s current state.

-- Find the critical tasks and show its dependencies with additional arrows
+- Find critical tasks and show their dependencies with additional arrows.

-- Add milestone markers if your project has major events requiring the large part of work to be done before doing anything else
+- Add milestone markers if your project has major events requiring a large part of work to be finished before anything else can be done.

-- Check out the functionality of your software – you might find useful features for your goals, for instance, dynamic layers can help you quickly switch between the planned and actual progress on your project.
+- Check out the functionality of your software – you might find features that help you reach your goals – for instance, dynamic layers can help you quickly switch between planned and actual progress.